-At about 5 p.m. a large number of protesters gathered near the main building of the Ministry of Defense in Minsk.
+At about 5 pm a large number of protesters gathered near the main building of the Ministry of Defense in Minsk.
 Many were carrying Ukrainian flags and chanting anti-war slogans.
 All central streets of the capital were filled with honking cars.
-In some cars people were playing the Ukrainian anthem.
+People in some of the cars were playing the Ukrainian anthem.
 The protesters were dispersed by security forces in black and olive uniforms without insignia: apparently, both riot police and internal troops.
 They isolated small groups of people and grabbed all but the elderly.

 People continued to carry flowers to the Ukrainian embassy, as they had done on previous days.
 The entire fence near the embassy was covered with flowers.
-But siloviki arrived there as well in order to disperse the participants of the peaceful solidarity action.
+But security officials arrived there as well to disperse the participants of the peaceful solidarity action.

 According to the Ministry of Internal Affairs, 800 people were detained on Sunday in more than a dozen of cities and towns across Belarus.
 Not all names of the detained are known yet.